jflowers1974/rPi_LCD_btcDisplay/README.md

 The question of how to have an IoT like device display information on one's cold wallet came up in a recent forum posting.
 I had a raspberry pi model B that was used initially for bitcoin mining (http://www.instructables.com/id/Bitcoin-Mining-using-Raspberry-Pi/), and having long since stopped, realized that I could still use the components for this idea.

 <h2>Goal</h2>
 Have a rPi with a LCD screen display information pertaining to bitcoin addresses of interest.
+One use case being the viewing of a cold wallet(s) for changes.

+<blockquote class="imgur-embed-pub" lang="en" data-id="2xZypzh"><a href="//imgur.com/2xZypzh">rPi_LCD_btcDisplay Final Product</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 <h2>Hardware</h2>